• Skip to primary navigation

 • Position a rack in the center of your oven, and preheat the oven to 375°F.

-• In a medium bowl, whisk together the flavorings for the plums: brown sugar, flour, cinnamon, ginger, and candied ginger.
-Add the plums, and gently stir to coat.
-Arrange the plums in an ungreased, deep 9" pie plate or 10" solid tart pan.
+• Add the plums to the bowl, and gently stir to coat.
+Arrange the plums in an ungreased, deep 9-inch pie plate or 10-inch solid tart pan (shown here).

 • Use a spoon to drizzle the butter evenly all over the topping.
 Place the pan on a rimmed baking sheet to catch any wayward juices.